tbv001/leadbot_dd/README.md

 # Darkest Days Bots

-An addon for Garry's Mod that aims to provide fully functional and challenging bots for the obscure Darkest Days game mode.
+An addon for Garry's Mod that aims to provide fully featured and challenging bots for the obscure Darkest Days game mode.

 [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=3661594184)